 Bring on the holiday cheer, Christmas time is almost here!
 During the winter months I spend many merry hours in the kitchen cooking up warm and cozy recipes.
-Being that I am pregnant this year, I have been really craving all that traditional comfort food.
-This will be our last Christmas as just the two of us, next year there will be a little wee one celebrating with us.
+This is our baby girl Scout’s first Christmas, hooray!
 As our little family grows, we look forward to starting our own traditions and making this time of year special for the kids.

 A Foodie's Holiday Hosting Guide

 Have a Signature Dish - I've served my famous candied yam for dinner parties and I have to say, it's quite a crowd pleaser!
 I use real butter, brown sugar, vanilla, a pinch of salt and of course yams.
 I let my yams cook in the crock pot with water until they are super soft and ready to mash.
 I peel the skins off the yams and mash then with softened butter.
 I mix in the brown sugar and vanilla to taste, put them into a glass baking dish and add either walnuts or pecans on top.
 I bake at 350 degrees for about 20 minutes, checking to make sure all the butter and sugar has baked together.
 Serve alongside classic favorites such as green bean casserole, stuffing and cranberry sauce.
 Yum!

 Use Fresh Ingredients - The holidays are the perfect opportunity to put your best foot forward and show your guests what you're culinary skills are made of.
 Incorporating fresh herbs and spices can make all the difference in the quality of your cooking.
 And let's be honest, it makes you feel fancy.
 Bonus points if they come fresh from your garden!